Things to do in London in 7 days

 Westminster Abbey is the place where the coronations and funerals of the kings of the country are still celebrated.
 Inside are buried illustrious figures such as Isaac Newton, Charles Dickens and Charles Darwin, as well as the kings of England.

 Trafalgar Square and National Gallery

-From Westminster the tour continues until you reach the most famous square in London, Trafalgar Square.
+From Westminster you will continue your tour until you reach the most famous square in London, Trafalgar Square, where you will be greeted by the statue of Admiral Nelson and his four lions.
 Here you will be greeted by the statue of Admiral Nelson and his four lions.